 We have achieved major improvements in reducing the Council's carbon footprint through increasing the amount of energy generated from the Shire Hall estate (largely from the electricity generation from Javelin Park Energy from Waste facility and the Shire Hall rooftop solar PV), and reducing our energy use the LED street lighting programme.
-The reduction in staff travel and traffic in the County generally has been a significant contributor during the Covid-19 lockdowns.
+Council carbon emissions continued to be lower than the previous two financial years during Quarter 3 and cumulatively were performing better than target to date in 2021/22 (4,193 tonnes of CO2e, against a target of 4,229).